duffleit/duffleit.github.io-deprecated/_posts/2016-11-11-missing-optionals-in-C#.md

 described by a look at the purpose of exceptions.
 They can scream "Help me!"
 (aka `throw`), and your program will jump to someone else who says "I’m the Saviour" (aka `catch`).
-The problem I have with this behavior is that the catch functionality can be completely dissociated from in code than the throw capability.
+The problem I have with this behavior is that the catch functionality can be completely dissociated from in code, than the throw capability.
 This circumstance makes your code **hard to read, follow, or understand**.
 If you think about this in detail, it even smells a bit like the greatly feared `GOTO`.